sripathikrishnan/redis-rdb-tools/README.md

 Note that the memory usage is approximate.
 In general, the actual memory used will be slightly higher than what is reported.

+You can filter the report on keys or database number or data type.

 ## Comparing RDB files ##